CROSSBOW(5) | File Formats Manual (urm) | CROSSBOW(5) |

 The default output mode is called print

-and consists in printing to stdout(3) all the properties
+and consists in printing to stdout(3)

-of the item.
-The pretty
+all the properties of the item.
+The

-mode also
+mode also prints on

-prints on stdout(3), but allows the user to define a
+stdout(3), but allows the user to

-modes, subproc
+two modes, subproc

 and pipe